Working Groups

 The ‘Heart of Lithgow’ Place-makers Network will be an active group focused on community-led projects that let residents and small businesses help shape and improve Lithgow’s shared spaces (staged approach).
 The Network will encourage local ideas, support public space projects, and build a sense of ownership in public areas.

-Health and Ageing Network (proposed, from July 2025)
+Health and Ageing Network

 The Health and Ageing Network (from July 2025) will investigate, support and foster growth in the health and ageing sector by developing a precinct plan to catalyse and consolidate an industry around innovation in health and ageing in Lithgow.